michmike/Raspberry-PI-Q/README.md

     * to :
       * #blacklist spi-bcm2708
       * #blacklist i2c-bcm2708
-  * Make sure i2c is enabled for the RPI
+  * Make sure i2c is enabled for the RPI.
+You can alternatively enable it using the GUI and the advanced options of "sudo raspi-config" as per https://www.raspberrypi.org/documentation/configuration/raspi-config.md
     * sudo i2cdetect -y 1
     * sudo nano /boot/config.txt and uncomment lines below
       * dtparam=i2c_arm=on
   * Run "sudo python3 dual_read_temperature_fahrenheit.py" from the source code below to test the thermocouples
-* Install dweepy
+* Install dweepy, a library needed by Dweet.io
   * sudo python3 -m pip install dweepy
 * Use crontab to create a reboot/startup task
   * crontab -e [will open up a file. use nano as the editor]